-In some contexts, it might be appropriate to apply more restrictive rules to the preparation and comparison of XMPP resourceparts.
-For example, in the context of XMPP Multi-User Chat [XEP-0045], it might be appropriate to apply the rules specified in [I-D.ietf-precis-nickname].
-However, the application of such more restrictive rules is out of scope for resourceparts in general and is properly defined in specifications for the relevant XMPP extensions.
+In some contexts, it might be appropriate to apply more restrictive rules to the preparation, enforcement, and comparison of XMPP resourceparts.
+For example, in XMPP Multi-User Chat [XEP-0045] it might be appropriate to apply the rules specified in [I-D.ietf-precis-nickname].
+However, the application of more restrictive rules is out of scope for resourceparts in general and is properly defined in specifications for the relevant XMPP extensions.